(This page was last updated in March 2022)

 US Lacey Act

-The Lacey Act is a 1900 United States law that bans trafficking in illegal wildlife.
-In 2008, the Act was amended to include plants and plant products such as timber and paper.
-This landmark legislation is the world’s first ban on trade in illegally sourced wood products.
+The Lacey Act, initially enacted in 1900, is a United States law that bans trafficking in fish, wildlife, or plants that are illegally taken, possessed, transported, or sold.
+Prior to 2008, the Lacey Act only applied to a narrow range of plants indigenous to the United States and did not prohibit trade in plants taken in violation of foreign law.
+However, in 2008, the Lacey Act was amended to include a prohibition on trade in plants and plant products, such as timber and paper, harvested in violation of foreign law.
+This landmark legislation constituted the world’s first ban on trade in illegally sourced wood products.

-There are two major components to the plant amendments: a ban on trading plants or plant products harvested in violation of the law; and a requirement to declare the scientific name, value, quantity, and country of harvest origin for some products.
+There are two major components to the Lacey Act plant amendments: a ban on trading plants or plant products harvested in violation of the law; and a requirement that importers of plants and plant products file a declaration identifying the scientific name, value, quantity, and country of harvest for most plant products.

-More information from various U.S. government sources regarding the definition and exercise of due care include the following:
+More information from various U.S. government sources regarding Lacey Act penalties and the definition and exercise of due care include the following:

 Enforcement to date